ludykraks/Gold/src/blog/public-holidays-ghana.md

 title: "Holidays in Ghana 2025"

 ---
- <p>1st July - Republic Day is now back as an official public holiday in Ghana and will be observed on Friday, 4th July, 2025 .</p>
+ <p>1st July - Republic Day is now back as an official public holiday in Ghana and will be observed as such.</p>
-  <p>Looking for all the official public holidays in Ghana (2025) at one place?
+  <p>Looking for all the official public holidays in Ghana (2025 and 2026) at one place?
 Find them here.</p>
       <p>In 2025, Ghana will have 14 public holidays.</p>
         <p>The <a href="https://www.ghanaweb.com/GhanaHomePage/NewsArchive/Public-Holidays-Bill-passed-Minority-walks-out-again-728171" target="_blank" rel="noopener"> 25th May AU Day and 4th August Founders' Day </a> are no longer holidays in Ghana.</p>
       <p><em>Note:</em> When a public holiday falls on a Saturday or Sunday in Ghana,